alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ **NEW: Professional-grade file management system with streaming output**
 - ✅ **NEW: Comprehensive logging system with swift-log integration**
 - ✅ **NEW: Multiple output type support with organized categorization**
+- ✅ **NEW: Language detection system with Natural Language framework integration**
+- ✅ **NEW: Multi-language prompt templates with placeholder replacement**
+- ✅ **NEW: Simplified prompt architecture - removed unnecessary complexity**

 **Current Focus:**
-Phase 4 is **100% COMPLETE** with the `MDKitFileManager` class fully implemented.
-The system now provides professional-grade file management with streaming output, multiple output types, and comprehensive logging.
-Phase 5 (LLM Integration) is ready to continue.
+Phase 5 is **100% COMPLETE** with the `LanguageDetector` class and `PromptTemplates` system fully implemented.
+The system now provides professional-grade file management, comprehensive logging, intelligent language detection with confidence scoring, and language-aware prompt templates for LLM optimization. **Recent cleanup removed unnecessary `promptSelection` complexity, simplifying the architecture to use direct method calls (e.g., `getMarkdownOptimizationPrompt()`).** Phase 6 (Integration & Testing) is ready to start.

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested